 The Broad Walk avenue in Regent’s Park is perfect for roller skating in London when the weather is nice, wide and relatively flat perfect for beginners as well as experts testing out new tricks.
 It’s a Central London favourite, great for summer picnics as well as spotting animals through the fences to the Zoo.

-Roller skating on the wide path alongside the Serpentine lake in Hyde Park is a London classic.
+Roller skating on the wide path alongside the Serpentine Lake in Hyde Park is a London classic.
 Keep in mind that it can get quite busy during summer weekends, so it might not be the best spot for total beginners.

 Greenwich Park is a South London family favourite with a nicely furnished playground and lots of great viewpoints perfect for a summer picnic.
-In this park, you’ll find both steep slopes and flat boulevards, so great for both beginners and experts skaters.
+In this park, you’ll find both steep slopes and flat boulevards, so great for both beginners and expert skaters.